megumin00/wordle-solver/README.md

 # wordle-solver
 Solves wordles

-writteninn in c
+will be written in c/cpp

-my first c project :D
+my first c/cpp project :D